mlibrary/about-amherst/src/content/about.md

 <a href="assets/acp-2014-charter.pdf">Read the original Amherst College Press charter from 2014. </a>

- The current Amherst College Press extends the long tradition of publishing at Amherst College:
+ The current Amherst College Press extends the long tradition of publishing at Amherst College.

 <a href="assets/acp-historical-titles.pdf">Take a look at some of our legacy titles here.</a>